adrienruault/ada_molmaru/project/README.md

 ### Download the dataset

-The datasets for the four leaks is available at https://offshoreleaks.icij.org/pages/database.
+The datasets for the four leaks is available [here](https://offshoreleaks.icij.org/pages/database).
 In order to run our implementation properly please download the datasets from the website as a zip file.
 Then unzip it in `./data/data_csv/`.
 Running the `main_pipeline.ipynb` or the `preprocessing.ipynb` notebook will read the data, clean and save them in a way to be readable by our implementation.

 ### Framework of the dataset